ErikWallstrom/Erwall/README.md

 * Arrays as first-class citizens
 * Size of arrays known
 * Compile time bounds checking (zero cost)
-* Strict types (no implicit int to float or enum to int conversions) ✔
 * Tagged unions by default
-* Nested comments ✔
 * References (non-null pointers)
-* Function definitions in functions ✔
 * Defer (like Go)
 * Anonymous struct in structs (like Go)
+* Compile time execution and loading of strings
+* Nested comments ✔
+* Nested functions ✔
 * Compatible with C ✔
-* Compile time execution and loading of strings
 * Readable generated C code ✔
+* Strict types (no implicit int to float or enum to int conversions) ✔

 * Literal heavy (why declare variables when what you really want are values?) (?)
 * Default values for structs (?)
 * Switch working for all types (?)
 * Const by default (?)
-* Types should begin with capital letter (?)
+* Forced type naming conventions, i.e starting with capital letter (?) ✔
 * Resizable arrays (?)
 * Type inference (?)